-(iv) for each related undertaking included in the scope of the internal model for the calculation of the group Solvency Capital Requirement, a justification of the reasons why the internal model covers a related undertaking for the calculation of the consolidated group Solvency Capital Requirement but it is not used to calculate the Solvency Capital Requirement of that related undertaking.
-For this purpose and in order to justify that an application is not submitted in accordance with the procedure laid down in Article 231 of Directive 2009/138/EC, the application shall also include an explanation of how the internal model used to calculate the consolidated group Solvency Capital Requirement differs from and interacts with an internal model used for the calculation of the individual Solvency Capital Requirement of any of the related undertaking, previously approved by the relevant supervisory authority.
-The participating undertaking shall also provide information on any future plans to extend the use of the internal model to calculate the Solvency Capital Requirement of any related insurance or reinsurance undertaking.
+(iv) for each related undertaking included in the scope of the internal model for the calculation of the group Solvency Capital Requirement, a justification of the reasons why the internal model covers a related undertaking for the calculation of the consolidated group Solvency Capital Requirement but it is not used to calculate the Solvency Capital Requirement of that related undertaking; for this purpose and in order to justify that an application is not submitted in accordance with the procedure laid down in Article 231 of Directive 2009/138/EC, the application shall include an explanation of how the internal model used to calculate the consolidated group Solvency Capital Requirement differs from and interacts with an internal model used for the calculation of the individual Solvency Capital Requirement of any of the related undertaking, previously approved by the relevant supervisory authority; the participating undertaking shall provide information on any future plans to extend the use of the internal model to calculate the Solvency Capital Requirement of any related insurance or reinsurance undertaking;

 (b) regarding the group's capital requirements:

-(i) an estimation of the consolidated group Solvency Capital Requirement calculated with the internal model and with the standard formula for the last point in time prior to the application where the consolidated group Solvency Capital Requirement was calculated with standard formula;
+(i) an estimation of the consolidated group Solvency Capital Requirement calculated with the internal model and with the standard formula for the last time prior to the application in which the consolidated group Solvency Capital Requirement was calculated with the standard formula;

 (ii) for each related undertaking, the Solvency Capital Requirement calculated with the standard formula for the last point in time prior to the application;

-(iii) where applicable, the regulatory capital requirement for regulated related undertakings, other than insurance and reinsurance undertakings, included in the scope of the internal model for the last point in time prior to the application where the consolidated group Solvency Capital Requirement was calculated with the standard formula;
+(iii) where applicable, the regulatory capital requirement for regulated related undertakings, other than insurance and reinsurance undertakings, included in the scope of the internal model for the last time prior to the application in which the consolidated group Solvency Capital Requirement was calculated with the standard formula;

 (iv) an explanation of the difference between the sum of the Solvency Capital Requirements of all the related insurance and reinsurance undertakings of the group and the consolidated group Solvency Capital Requirement calculated with the internal model.

-In relation to points (i), (ii) and (iii) above, in case of an application before any Solvency Capital Requirement is calculated, the estimation shall be referred to the Solvency Capital Requirement calculated for a point in time no longer than 6 months before the date of the submission of the application.
+In relation to points (i), (ii) and (iii) above, in case of an application is submitted before any Solvency Capital Requirement is calculated, the estimation shall be referred to the Solvency Capital Requirement calculated for a point in time no longer than 6 months before the date of the submission of the application.

-(7) When an application is withdrawn, notification of withdrawal shall be provided to the group supervisor by the participating undertaking immediately after its approval by the administrative, management or supervisory body.
-The group supervisor shall inform the other supervisory authorities within the college of the withdrawal of the application without delay.

-Article 328 IMG2
+Article 329 IMG3

 (Article 230 Directive 2009/138/EC)

-Policy for changing the internal model for the group calculation and changes to the internal model

-(1) Articles 204 IM2 and 205 IM3 shall apply to the policy for changing an internal model used to calculate the consolidated group Solvency Capital Requirement and to applications for approval of major changes to an internal model.
+Assessment of the application to calculate the consolidated group Solvency Capital Requirement using an internal model